 How much research and effort have you put into determining the legal status of your business?
 Many entrepreneurs start with a dream and a vision, but fail to grasp just how much paperwork and regulation exists to achieve that process legally.
 There’s arguably no greater concern than determining which type of business structure to register as – did you know how many different types exist?

-From sole proprietorship to LLCs and partnerships, every small business must weigh these options carefully.
+From sole proprietorship to starting an LLC and partnerships, every small business must weigh these options carefully.
 Each offers various forms of legal shielding – which is why knowing about all of them is so important.
 If you’re an entrepreneur seeking to pursue the easy way to start your new company, then knowing the difference between these structures can save you money, time, legal problems and scandal.

 Existing business services designed to optimize the formation of your small business can offer other benefits as well.
 For example, minimizing your tax liability by choosing the appropriate structure can sometimes make the difference between profit and loss.
 As such, investigate these options carefully – even if your small business has already been launched, you may be able to reformulate to gain an upper hand.